MrFuzzyPants11/Microsoft-Rewards-AHK/README.md

 ## WHAT DOES THIS DO:
 - This script will complete all microsoft reward dailies as well the required searches for a full daily rewards.
 ## **HOW DO I USE IT**:
-- Activate the script by running the Microsoft Rewards (resolution) (zoom).ahk
+- Activate the script by running the Microsoft Rewards [MA (multiple accounts) or non-MA] [resolution] [zoom].ahk
 - F6 to start the script (configurable hotkey)
 - F7 to terminate the script at any point.
 The script auto terminates once it completes but if something goes wrong use this. (configurable hotkey)
-## complete daily quizzes and polls ##
+- ### How to complete quizzes ###
-- While on the rewards page run Quizrunner (resolution) (zoom).ahk
+  - While on the quiz run Quizrunner [resolution] [zoom].ahk
   - F6 to start the script (configurable hotkey)
   - F7 to terminate the script at any point.
-The script auto terminates once it completes but if something goes wrong use this. (configurable hotkey)
+The script does not terminate after completing so you can easily swap and complete many quizzes at once. (configurable hotkey)
 ## WHAT CAN'T IT DO
 - Complete weekly or event rewards.
 These are not standardized and therefore cannot be completed using this script
-## APOLOGIZES:
-- This version of the script only works on Windows computers at 125% scale.
-100% functionality for all resolutions will be added on December 14th however, there are no plans for 150+%
 # BEFORE RUNNING *Setup*:
 ## **MANDATORY** SETUP:
 - install autohotkey (https://www.autohotkey.com/) if you haven't already